Website of a whistle blower

 The bad news is that there isn’t a procedure yet to correct mistakes you might find on courthouse civil records, however, many states can delete certain entries on criminal records.

 I’ve been told by the highest ranking lawyers in Kansas that correcting the mistakes on my courthouse civil record is too much work because I’m the only one complaining.
+This attitude troubles me.

 If you think this kind of a mess can’t happen in your state, what follows deserves to scare your pants off.